danielkrupinski/Osiris/README.md

 ### Dowloading

-There two options of downloading the source code:
+There are two options of downloading the source code:

 #### Without [git](https://git-scm.com)